 UPDATE: Unfortunately V2 has dropped out of the dry herb vaporizing game and so this article is no longer up to date.
 I urge you to head over to my best portable vaporizer page to see the currently recommended vapes.

 The V2 Pro Series 7 is for someone who wants to vape all materials and stick under the $200 price range.

 If you wanted the option to vape concentrates you can pick up the Series 7 Wax Cartridge for $29.99 bringing the total to $179.99 for the entire kit.

 The S7 offers decent heat up times and battery life for a conduction vaporizer this size but the cartridges are not the most reliable.

 I’ve also found the unit has quite a bit of draw resistance, and the vapor quality is just decent.
 However, the V2 Pro are the cheapest all in one units that actually work so you can’t expect them to perform amazing.

 The Haze V3 retails for $249.99 and I think it’s a much better all-in-one option.
-The only downfall on the Haze is that the E-liquid cartridges taste a bit overcooked.
-So the V2 Pro S7 offers a better e-liquid experience and it’s more portable/easy to conceal.
+So the V2 Pro S7 is more portable/easy to conceal.
 But dry herb vapor quality, draw resistance, battery life, and reliability are much better with the Haze V3 (link below in comparison section)